earth-genome/image_service/README.md

 There are also several tools available for local image processing:
 * Manual_reprocessing: Mosaicking and color correction for image tiles downloaded elsewhere.
-* Georeferencing: Conversions between vectors and rasters and a tool to restore georeferencing to Photoshopped images.
+* Georeferencing: Conversions between vectors and rasters and a tool to restore georeferencing to images.
 * The modules in webapp/grabbers: Local access to the satellite provider APIs (redundant with the web service).

 ### Dependencies